 The United States Veterans Administration approves American International College programs for veterans.

-American International College holds membership in the National Association of Independent Colleges and Universities and the Hispanic Association of Colleges and Universities.
+American International College holds membership in the National Association of Independent Colleges and Universities, the International Assembly for Collegiate Business Education, the National Association of State Directors of Teacher Education and Certification, and the University Continuing Education Association.